 HTC Vive and Oculus Home layout and overall feel have been changed quite often.
 It’s an easy thing to change that doesn’t require for people to purchase or physically install different components.
 Good work from both of them!

 If we talk about controllers, then obviously Oculus Rift has finally hopped on the train.
 Took them a bit, but they are here.
-HOWEVER, if we talk about HTC Vive, there is an interesting accessory coming….
-VR knuckles, they are called.
-With these Vive knuckles you can track your fingers and strap controllers to your hands.
-It’s going to be quite interesting, unless they mess it up somehow.
-Follow us to be up to date with those news.
+HOWEVER, if we talk about HTC Vive, there is an interesting accessory coming… VR knuckles, they are called.
+With these Vive knuckles, you can track your fingers and strap controllers to your hands.
+It’s going to be quite interesting unless they mess it up somehow.
+Follow us to be up to date on that news.
 Minimum requirements have been lowered for Oculus Rift headset.
 That is another great thing for future Rift buyers.
 They have made it possible through “asynchronous spacewarp” that lowers required specs needed for Oculus Rift.
-With these changes my 600 dollar VR PC build is gonna be working splendidly with Oculus Rift.
+With these changes, my 600 dollar VR PC build is gonna be working splendidly with Oculus Rift.
 A really good discovery by Oculus team!

 Specs like FOV, resolution, type of display, refresh rate, connections are all same, nothing changed in that department.
 There might be some exciting changes with resolution, but that has to be contributed to VR eye tracking.
 It’s all in the works for now, so both Oculus Rift and HTC Vive users have to be patient.